Fresno State vs. Wyoming NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Fresno State has combined with its opponents to put up more than 53.5 points in four of six games this season.
+- Fresno State's games this season have gone over 53.5 points four of six times.

-- Wyoming's games have gone over 53.5 points in two opportunities this season.
+- Wyoming and its opponents have combined to score more than 53.5 points in two games this season.

 - Saturday's over/under is 15.9 points lower than the two team's combined 69.4 points per game average.

-- This contest's total is 7.6 points greater than the 45.9 these two squads combine to surrender per game this season.
+- The 45.9 combined points per game that these two squads have allowed this season are 7.6 fewer than the 53.5 over/under in this contest.

-- The average total in Bulldogs games this season is 62, 8.5 points above Saturday's over/under of 53.5.
+- The Bulldogs and their opponents have scored an average of 62 points per game in 2021, 8.5 more than Saturday's total.

-- The 49.4 PPG average total in Cowboys games this season is 4.1 points fewer than this game's over/under.
+- In 2021, games involving the Cowboys have averaged a total of 49.4 points, 4.1 fewer than this game's set over/under.

 Fresno State Stats and Trends

-- Fresno State has played six games, with four wins against the spread.
+- Fresno State has four wins against the spread in six games this year.

 - This season, the Bulldogs have two ATS wins in four games as a favorite of 3.5 points or more.

-- Fresno State is 4-2 against the spread and 4-2 overall in games when it records more than 23.4 points.
+- When Fresno State puts up more than 23.4 points, it is 4-2 against the spread and 4-2 overall.

-- Fresno State is 4-2 against the spread and 4-2 overall when the team churns out over 332 yards.
+- When Fresno State piles up over 332 yards, the team is 4-2 against the spread and 4-2 overall.

 - The Bulldogs have turned the ball over 15 times this season, six more turnovers than the Cowboys have forced (9).